-The sale of the Leduc property, if closed, is expected to provide the Company with additional capital resources which the Company intends to use towards the development of Punitaqui, and for additional working capital.
+The net proceeds from the sale of the Leduc Property provided the Company with additional capital resources, which the Company is expected to apply towards advancing the development of Punitaqui, and for additional working capital.

 The above factors, together with the Company's working capital deficiency and the potential for additional unforeseen issues and delays give rise to material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.